-With utility gloves, the instrument tray should be broken down.
-The suction tips and air/water syringe tips should be dismounted and placed on the instrument tray.
+With gloves, the instrument tray should be broken down.
+The suction tips and air/water syringe tips should be dismounted and disposed of in regular trash.
 Capped needles, surgical blades and other sharp disposable instruments should be set apart from the other contaminated instruments on the tray.
 All sharps will be properly disposed of in sharps containers.